Scott Smitelli

 </panorama>

-I learned later that if you have a latitude/longitude pair that Google doesn’t have Street View data for, it will return a much emptier XML tree.
+As I went, I learned that if you have a latitude/longitude pair that Google doesn’t have Street View data for, it will return a much emptier XML tree.
 If I saw pano_id was missing, I just skipped over that point and went on to the next one.

 Because each “frame” of the video was in 21 pieces, it needed to be stitched together.
 I found the laziest solution to be the montage utility from ImageMagick.
 To save you some time, the syntax of the command is montage [file list] -tile 7x3 -geometry +0+0 output_file.jpg, where [file list] is a space-delimited list of the 21 images you want stitched.
 Make sure the source files are in the correct order, or you’ll get some wonky images out of it.
 There’s step 3.

-The output files were numbered sequentially, and left-padded with zeros.
+I wrote the output files using sequential numbering, and left-padded with zeros.
 (0001, 0002, 0003, etc.) I opened QuickTime and loaded all the stitched JPEGs as an image sequence.
 When asked for a frame rate, I picked 24 to see how it would look.
 My laptop’s hard drive could barely stream the image data fast enough, but I started to see things come together.
 It was starting to look like a video!
 I resized the image sequence to 1280×548 and saved it into a QuickTime .mov file using the Photo JPEG compressor.
-(The frame size was set to match the width of a 1280×720 HD image.
+(The frame size was set to match the width of a 1280×720 HD image, and to keep my 5,400 rpm hard drive from exploding.
 The 548 height was a consequence of the panorama’s inherent aspect ratio.)
 Step 4 was complete.

 The shape of the image bugged me, though.
 It filled up a 720p frame just fine width-wise, but there were 172 vertical pixels that were completely unused.
 I didn’t just want to letterbox or crop it into 16:9… As I was watching it for the fifth time, it occurred to me that I had no idea where I was as I watched the video.
 I could tell when I entered a large city, but I couldn’t tell which city it was.
 I needed captions.